simonharris/ce888labs/labs/lab2/README.md

 ### Exercise: Bootstrap 2

 This was mainly just a case of calling my `bootstrap()` function from the previous exercise.
-It tool me a while to find an overall mean for the dataset., but finally discovered that `df.mean().mean()` provides that.
+It took me a while to find an overall mean for the dataset., but finally discovered that `df.mean().mean()` provides that.

 I wasn't sure how many iterations and how large a sample size to use, so I chose arbitrary numbers, both fairly high but not high enough to take forever to run.
 Output was as follows: